augusto-herrmann/slide-decks/presentations/2023/04/integrating-data-sources-and-publishing-open-data-with-fastetl-and-airflow.md

 # Why use fastETL

 - develop data pipelines faster
-- main features:
+- promote code reuse
+- share knowledge with other teams

+---

+# Features

 - Full or incremental **replication** of tables in SQL Server, and Postgres databases (and MySQL sources)
 - Load data from **GSheets** and from spreadsheets on **Samba/Windows** networks
 - Extracting **CSV** from SQL
 - Clean data using custom data patching tasks (e.g. for messy geographical coordinates, mapping canonical values for columns, etc.)

 ---

-# Why use fastETL
+# Features

-- more features:
 - Querying the Brazilian National Official Gazette's (**DOU**'s) API
 - Using a **Open Street Routing Machine** service to calculate route distances
 - Using **CKAN** or dados.gov.br's API to update dataset metadata
 - Using **Frictionless Tabular Data Packages** to write **data dictionaries** in OpenDocument Text format

 ---